Asken59/flashflash-cards/README.md

-# lightning-cards
+# flashflash-cards
-A flashcard program for quick repetitions (for that day-before studying).
+A basic flashcard program for quick repetitions (for that day-before studying).

+Old project I created to train for vocabulary tests.
+Meant to be very bare bones or "minimalistic", with big air quotes.

 ## How to use
 The first tab contains the actual flashcard game.